*Video at the end of post.

 - King Solomon was anointed with the oil from horn as another horn was blown: “Then Zadok the priest took a horn of oil from the tabernacle and anointed Solomon.
 And they blew the horn, and all the people said, ‘Long live King Solomon!’”
 (1 King 1.39 NKJV).

-According to Psalm 75.10: There are wicked horns and righteous horns: “All the horns of the wicked I will also cut off, But the horns of the righteous shall be exalted.”
+“All the horns of the wicked I will also cut off, but the horns of the righteous shall be exalted” (KJV).

 So which horn are we raising up?
 Because if we are not raising up God’s horn, we are giving the enemy authority to raise up his counterfeit.